 Entrants can be from any country with the stipulations that the manuscript is in English and the author is willing to share in shipping costs for foreign delivery of books.
 The winner will receive $750, publication of their collection in the fall of 2018, and 50 free copies of the published book along with distribution with our other titles through our partner UPNE (University Press of New England).
 The cost for submission is $25 per manuscript, entrants may submit multiple manuscripts if they desire.

-We will announce the judge for the 2017 contest as soon as it is confirmed.
+The judge for 2017 is journalist, essayist, and poet Andrew Merton.
 We do not pre-screen, all manuscripts will go directly to the judge.
 The deadline for submissions is September 30, 2017 and the winner will be notified several months after that closing date.

 1. Manuscripts must be typed, paginated, and 120-160 pages in length (single spaced) or 50,000-60,000 words.
 Single or double-sided manuscripts are acceptable.
 YOUR NAME SHOULD NOT APPEAR IN THE MANUSCRIPT ITSELF OR ON THE TITLE PAGE.